ShafinKhadem/docker-practice-MERN/README.md

 User `USER root` in Dockerfile unless default user (from base) is root.

-To access host machine's ports from container, add the following in docker-compose.yml:
+To access host machine's ports from container, add the following in docker-compose.yml (non-compose containers run using `docker run` automatically get this):
 ```yml
     extra_hosts:
       - "host.docker.internal:host-gateway"